sergiitk/pagerbeauty/README.md

 # PagerDuty API key
 PAGERBEAUTY_PD_API_KEY=yourkey

-# A list of schedule ids to load.
-Comma-separated and no spaces between.
+# A list of schedule ids to load
 PAGERBEAUTY_PD_SCHEDULES=SCHEDL1,SCHEDL2
 # Optional: How often to refresh schedules list, in minutes.
 Defaults to 10.
 PAGERBEAUTY_REFRESH_RATE_MINUTES=10